5 Waiheke Island Wineries You Need To Visit

 5. Obsidian Vineyard

-As you’ll discover, wine appreciation is a bit of a subjective business but, when it comes to quantity, at least on Waiheke Island you’re spoiled for choice.
+As you will discover, wine appreciation is a bit of a subjective business but, when it comes to quantity, at least on Waiheke Island you are spoiled for choice.